dariober/ASCIIGenome/README.md

 Open some peak and bigWig files from [ENCODE](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeSydhTfbs/).
-Note that opening remote bigwig files is a little slow (IGV seems equally slow) and it might not work with some proxy settings (see also [issue#6](https://github.com/dariober/ASCIIGenome/issues/6)):
+Note that opening remote bigwig files is a little slow (IGV seems equally slow).
+You might also need to start Java with the option ` -Djava.net.useSystemProxies=true` (see also [issue#6](https://github.com/dariober/ASCIIGenome/issues/6)):

 ```
 encode=http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeSydhTfbs